-Pennsylvania is home to nearly 250 postsecondary and higher education institutions conferring more than 194,000 credentials each year — including our five universities ranking in the top 50 in the nation.
+Pennsylvania is home to nearly 250 postsecondary and higher education institutions conferring more than 194,000 credentials each year — including our four universities ranking in the top 50 in the nation.
 All our institutions are continuing Pennsylvania’s tradition of producing the next generation of critical thinkers, problem solvers, innovators, and visionary leaders.

 - Computer Science – Carnegie Mellon University